 At the restaurant, I typically make this dish using rabbit, but chicken legs and thighs make for a speedier and equally tasty sub.
-The sofrito and tomato melt into the broth to make a deeply satisfying dish that will taste as your Grandmother toiled away for an entire day.
+The sofrito and tomato melt into the broth to make a deeply satisfying dish that will taste as if your Grandmother toiled away for an entire day.
 This technique is both forgiving and incredibly versatile.
-Once you taste it I think you’ll be drawn to again and again.
+Once you taste it I think you’ll be drawn to it again and again.
 You can sub out the chicken with other meats (lamb, pork, beef) or veggies (large hunks of cauliflower or string beans).

 Braised Chicken and Olives